EU Exit: Postal Services

 What can I do if a retailer has suspended delivery to NI?

 Online retailers can choose where they supply their products or services.
-Unfortunately, this means they are not compelled to serve particular markets, particularly if they deem it to be commercially unviable because of the cost of additional delivery costs, customs declarations or handling fees.
+Unfortunately, this means they are not required to serve particular markets if they deem it to be commercially unviable because of the costs associated with delivery, customs declarations or handling fees.

-Consumers are free to shop around and we would encourage you to do so to ensure you are getting the best value for money.
+We would encourage you to shop around to make sure you are getting the best value for money.
 Always shop safely online and make sure both the seller and the goods are legitimate.
 Before you buy your item, also check their terms and conditions about delivery, returns and exchanges.

 Will delivery from GB take longer?

-At the moment, most parcels between GB and NI are moving as normal.
-However, some areas are experiencing disruption from high levels of staff sickness due to the COVID-19 pandemic.
-Some consumers may find their parcels are taking significantly longer than expected to be delivered.
+Most parcels between GB and NI are moving at a normal delivery speed.
+However, some areas are experiencing disruption due to the COVID-19 pandemic.
+Some consumers may find their parcels are taking longer than expected to be delivered.
 If this is the case, contact the retailer directly.

-If you know of any retailers withdrawing from NI, take part in our Brexit poll.
+If you know of any retailers withdrawing from NI, tell us in our Brexit poll.

-What can I do if a retailer has advertised that the deliver across the UK, but excludes NI?
+What can I do if a retailer has advertised that they deliver across the UK, but excludes NI?

-If an online retailer is offering free UK delivery but excludes certain areas of the UK like NI, this could be considered a misleading action.
-The Consumer Council would encourage consumers to report all instances of such promotions to the Advertising Standards Authority (ASA).
-The ASA regulates against sellers offering misleading or erroneous promotions such as free UK delivery, and will issue enforcement notices to offending retailers.
+If an online retailer is offering free UK delivery but excludes certain areas of the UK like NI, this could be considered as misleading.
+We would encourage consumers to report this to the Advertising Standards Authority (ASA).
+They regulate against sellers offering misleading or erroneous promotions such as free UK delivery, and will issue enforcement notices to offending retailers.

-Yes.
-The NI Protocol ensures NI consumers and businesses have unfettered access to the rest of the UK market.
+No. The NI Protocol ensures consumers in Northern Ireland have access to the rest of the UK market.
 There is no requirement for export declarations on goods moving from NI to GB.

 Will I still be able to order from European Union countries?

 Yes.
-As part of the NI Protocol, there is free movement of goods between EU and NI.
-For moving goods between NI and the European Union (EU), including the Republic of Ireland, there are no declaration requirements providing the goods are moving directly between NI and the EU.
+As part of the NI Protocol, there is free movement of goods between the European Union (EU) and NI.
+For moving goods between NI and the EU, including the Republic of Ireland, there are no declaration requirements provided that the goods are moving directly between NI and the EU.

 Do NI consumers have to pay import duty and customs fees when ordering goods from EU countries?

 No. As part of the NI Protocol, there is free movement of goods between EU and NI.
 However, NI will remain part of the UK VAT system but will maintain alignment with EU’s VAT rules on goods.
-This means NI consumers can shop and trade from EU retailers without barriers or taxes.
+This means NI consumers can shop with EU retailers without barriers or taxes.

 Can I post a parcel to an EU country?

 Yes.
-You can post a parcel to a country in the EU in the same way you do at the moment.
+You can post a parcel to a country in the EU in the same way you have done previously.
 The procedure remains the same and you do not need to attach a customs declaration form.

 Will goods be more expensive?

-This will depend on the decision of the seller.
-There will be no tariffs on products sold between United Kingdom (UK) and the European Union (EU) which should prevent prices rising due to the UK’s exit from the EU.
+This is the decision of the seller.
+There will be no tariffs on products sold between the United Kingdom (UK) and the EU which should prevent prices rising due to the EU Exit.